domdfcoding/cawdrey/doc-source/index.rst

 .. _flattery: https://github.com/acg/python-flattery

-`indexed`_ provides an OrederedDict where the values can be accessed by their index as well as by their keys.
+`indexed`_ provides an OrderedDict where the values can be accessed by their index as well as by their keys.

 .. _indexed: https://github.com/niklasf/indexed.py